-Property law and the list of legal documents needed when buying or selling a house seems to get longer each year.
+Property law and the list of legal documents needed when buying or selling a house seems to get longer and more complicated each year.

-Whether you are using a real estate agent, selling privately, buying or selling, some or many of these will be part of the picture.
+Whether you are selling using a real estate agent, selling privately or buying a property, some or many of these will be part of the picture.

 Take a look at the process of buying & selling a house first.